feldera/storage-design/format.md

   > we need that for some reason then we'll need to use offset/length
   > pairs instead of just offsets.

-- `start..end` range pointing to the rows associated with this vluae in the next column, if this is not the last column.
+- `start..end` range pointing to the row group associated with this value in the next column, if this is not the last column.

 # Indexes